wasurocks/CommitApp/README.md

 # CommitApp

-A simple (android) app that keeps track of your commitments.
+An (android) app that keeps track of your commitments.
 Dark themed.